RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Require Cheap stock prices less than 120% of tangible assets.
 #.
 Merger arbitrage is inappropriate for individuals.
 #.
 Favor firms that limit options to roughly 3% of shares.
 #.
-Your selections must be different from the policies of others.
+Investment is a profession for the enterprising.
 #.
-Investment is a business to the enterprising investor.
-#.
-The enterprising investor should not overspend.
-#.
-Professionals get interested when prices fall.
-#.
-Learn from professionals that own the same stocks.
+Be enterprising or defensive.
+You cannot be both.

 On Decision Making
 ------------------

-#.
-How your investments behave is less important than how you behave.
-#.
-You can never eliminate is the risk of being wrong.
+212. You can never eliminate is the risk of being wrong.
 #.
 No one can predict the future.
 #.
 Study is the only defence against risk.
 #.
 If a formula works today, it will not work tomorrow.